 In its most basic form, the term compliance refers to adhering to the policies that were created by any entity to meet the objectives of that entity.
 In government and businesses, they are a set of rules that all parties involved, have to stick to.
 Coming to Microsoft Compliance Program, it too refers to the policies of the company – giving it rights to check whether its employees and customers are following the rules (of relevant contracts).
 The program also takes appropriate actions on employees, departments, and customers who misuse or break one or more policies.
-Let’s see what Microsoft Compliance Program is, with example, in the next section.
+Let’s see what Microsoft Compliance Program is, for example, in the next section.

 What is the Microsoft Compliance Program

-The first thing to be kept in mind is that whether it is a business or an individual, the entity has to work in accordance to the laws of land.
+The first thing to be kept in mind is that whether it is a business or an individual, the entity has to work in accordance with the laws of the land.
 If it is a multinational corporation, its rules will change according to the law of the country where the office is set up.
 So there is no “one rule applies all” when it comes to multinationals like Microsoft.

 Microsoft also has a set of rules for its end users so that they do not misuse the products and services.
 For example, when you purchase a service or product, you have to agree to certain rules and regulations that are most commonly phrased as “terms and conditions”.
 While most of us simply ignore what is written in the “Terms and Conditions” and “accept” them directly to save on time, there may be clauses you might need to know.

-For example, if a company purchased license to run Windows 10 on 10 computers, it has to run it on 10 computers only.
+For example, if a company purchased a license to run Windows 10 on 10 computers, it has to run it on 10 computers only.
 If the company becomes a bit greedy and uses, say 12 computers, it will be illegal.
 It happens that people don’t read ToC (terms and conditions) and hence miss out on things like these, and Microsoft may conduct Compliance Checks from time to time to ensure that the user sticks to the conditions.

-In almost all clauses in case of bulk licensing, there is always a clause that Microsoft can continue compliance checks for a few years from the date of purchase of those licenses.
-Thus, even after four years if you move to some other operating system from any other company, Microsoft still has rights to come over and check if you have been true to your word.
+In almost all clauses in the case of bulk licensing, there is always a clause that Microsoft can continue compliance checks for a few years from the date of purchase of those licenses.
+Thus, even after four years if you move to some other operating system from any other company, Microsoft still has right to come over and check if you have been true to your word.
 You may go to court and get a legal injunction on such checks if the time gap is huge, but there is no point unless there is something you wish to hide.

 This is just an example of what the Microsoft Compliance program is.
 I hope you get the basic idea of compliance when it comes to Microsoft or any other multinational entity.